-Are invasive species spreading across the places
+Are invasive species spreading across the places you manage?

 The North American Invasive Species Management Association (NAISMA) is the continent’s authority on invasive species management.